 Departments normally require a written notice on a Family Health Leave Request.
 Staff members should expect to show evidence of the serious health condition of a family member and their relationship to that family member in need of their assistance.

 MLA has the approved form for the health care provider to complete, which will be mailed to staff upon our receipt of the Family Health Leave Request form.
 MLA will review the information provided by the requesting staff member and the health care provider and issue a notice of approved leave or a denial.
-Staff may appeal the denial in writing to the Director of Benefit Services.
+Staff may appeal the denial in writing to the Director of HR Services & Transitions Center.

 Return from Leave